-The posts were scheduled over a 30 day time frame.
-The @scottayres and @spacewalkctx accounts posted twice per day on most days. @agorapulse only once.
-While this is a test I also wanted to remain as natural as possible for each account.
+The posts were scheduled over a 30-day time frame.
+The @scottayres and @spacewalkctx accounts posted twice per day on most days; @agorapulse, only once.
+Thought this is a test, I also wanted to remain as natural as possible for each account.

 I used 30 hashtags for each post, and they were identical in the post or in the comments (but different per account obviously to be relevant for that account and content).

-To easily show you data we’ll focus on all 3 accounts averaged together to compare.
-To see the full spreadsheet you can click the image at the bottom of the post to grab it and look at the details per account.
+Here are the results.
+To easily show you data, we’ll focus on all 3 accounts averaged together to compare.
+To see the full spreadsheet, you can click the image at the bottom of the post to grab it and look at the details per account.

 But let’s make a conclusion based on the data and with our hypothesis in mind.

-With Reach being 29.41% higher when simply putting the hashtags in the original posts it’s clear to me there is no reason to go through the hassle of trying to add them to the comments after the post is live.
+With Reach being 29.41% higher when simply putting the hashtags in the original posts, I find it clear that there is no reason to go through the hassle of trying to add them to the comments after the post is live.
 It especially is useless if you wait more than just a few minutes to do it.

 Comments were drastically higher when we put the hashtags in the comments.
 Why?
 I don’t know.
 This could simply be a coincidence.